jenstroeger/python-package-template/README.md

 make dist
 ```

-This builds a source package and a binary distribution, and stores the files in your local `dist/` folder.
+This builds a source package ([sdist](https://packaging.python.org/en/latest/discussions/package-formats/#what-is-a-source-distribution)) and a binary distribution ([wheel](https://packaging.python.org/en/latest/discussions/package-formats/#what-is-a-wheel)), and stores the files in your local `dist/` folder.

 You can also generate a changelog and bump the version manually and locally using commitizen (already installed as a dev dependency), for example: